jbbjbb44/AME/README.md

 TdTo P+D; P = L
 St P=D
-So
-D = L
-So
-Ev = L
+  So D = L and Ev = L

 If P = E and D = S
-L is impossible by design
+-> L is impossible by design So
 E+S = C